jasalt/bvv/README.md

 Personal WordPress development setup helper tool for VVV Vagrant extending `config.yml` for it's configuration.

 Depends on `yq`, `rsync`, `ssh` and expects WP-CLI to be available on remote WP instances.
 Additionally uses `lnav` for `bvv logs` command.
-Written on Bash 5.1
+Written and tested with Bash 5.1 on Linux.

 Work in progress but implemented commands should mostly work.
 See issues section in bottom of this document.
+Windows is not supported for now.

 Main repository for this project with issue tracker is at [https://codeberg.org/jasalt/bvv](Codeberg).

 # Docs

+With configuration set in VVV `config.yml` and box provisioned, normal workflow for using the tool in plugin or theme development:

+- `bvv up` starts VVV
+- `bvv pull` pulls live application state to development environment
+- `bvv logs` (in new terminal) shows logs during development
+- *coding*
+- `bvv push` deploys changes in git repositories to live server

 ## Extended VVV `config.yml` format